Submit your feedback

 Contact the hospital complaints officer

 If you don't feel comfortable discussing your concern with the manager or those involved, you can contact the hospital's designated complaints officer.
+Find a public hospital for contact details.
 The complaints contact officer will:

 - identify the main concerns you have about the care you received

 - assist with any specific needs you may have whilst in hospital

 - answer any questions you have about services, hospital policies and procedures